magomimmo/modern-cljs/doc/tutorial-17.md

 As we quickly learnt in a [previous tutorial][4], [Enlive][2] is very powerful.
-By adopting a superset of CSS-like selectors and predefining a rich set of transformers it should allow us to make the needed HTML manipulation.
+By adopting a superset of CSS-like selectors and predefining a rich set of transformers it should allow us to make the needed HTML transformation.

-##### Don't panic

-That said, [Enlive][2] is not so easy to work with at the beginning, even by following some [good tutorials][] available online.
-It's full of very smart and nested macros and HOFs.
-You need to take your time for learning them.
-Generally speacking, the best way to learn a new library in CLJ is to REPLing around.
+That said, at the beginning [Enlive][2] is not so easy to work with, even by following some [good tutorials][] available online.
+It's full of very smartr macros and HOFs definitions which constitute a DSL (Domain Specific Language) for HTML/XML scraping and templating.
+You need to take your time to get working with the Enlive lib.
+Generally speacking, the best way to learn a new library in CLJ is by REPLing with it.

-##### Learn bt REPLing
+### REPLing with Hiccup

-Before doing that, make you a favor: add the the [hiccup][11] lib by [James Reeves][12] to the project dependencies.
-It will allow you to save an headache in writing string of HTML code to be used with Enlive.
+Before to start REPLing around, make you a favor: add the the [hiccup][11] lib by [James Reeves][12] to the project dependencies, because it will save you a sure headache in writing stringified HTML at the repl.

-> NOTE 2: Even better, add the [Pomgranate][13], again by
-> [Chas Emerick][14], which allows you to dynamically modify the project
-> `classpath` in the REPL.

 Open your `project.clj` and add the [hiccup][11] dependency.